Christian Writers Workshops – Open Peer Critique Group

-The stories and novel chapters for our August 2 writers workshop are now available!
+The stories and novel chapters for our November 1 writers workshop are now available!
 Log in to download the submissions.
 If you're not automatically redirected, simply click "Workshop" in the member's menu.
 This workshop is free and open to the public.
-We only make the...
+We only make...

-Our next workshop will be held on Tuesday evening, August 2, 2022 at 8pm ET live via Zoom.
-This writers workshop is an opportunity to get feedback on your short stories, novel chapters, and other work.
-Everyone is welcome to attend.
-You do NOT need to be a paid member...
+Our next workshop will be held on Tuesday evening, November 1, 2022 at 8pm ET live via Zoom.
+This writers workshop is an opportunity to get feedback on your short stories, novel chapters, and other work from other Christian writers.
+This is one of the best ways to...

 Frequently Asked Questions